 One of the most popular destinations to get a gastric sleeve surgery for North Americans (USA and Canada) is Mexico, however, as this is an unknown country to most of those looking to have weight loss surgery, it can be a cause of concern, distrust and may trigger fears that most of the times are unfounded.

 It may sound crazy but more than once our soon to be patients have asked us if they will go back home with both kidneys!
 When having gastric sleeve surgery in Mexico .
 This could not be farther from the truth, in Mexico there are strict regulations as to health care, similar to the ones in the United States.

-In this article we share some pointers that you should consider to see if gastric sleeve surgery in México is safe in the location you are considering.
+In this article we share some pointers that you should consider to see if it is safe to have gastric sleeve surgery in mexico in the location you are considering.

 Content of this article:

 What the hospital you choose for your sleeve gastrectomy surgery should have

 Quality of the materials for your gastric sleeve surgery